 - Tree Roots

 Unfortunately, tree roots can readily disrupt the structural integrity of your driveway.
 If you plant a tree too close to your driveway, that tree’s roots can disrupt the soil beneath, leaving gaps in their wake.
 In turn, your driveway can start to sink into those gaps.
 Eventually, you may find yourself staring down an uneven drive that’s been cracked or otherwise entirely disabled by the presence of nearby trees.
-In these cases, it is often in your best interest to both remove the offending trees from their current location and to re-level your driveway.
+In these cases, it is often in your best interest to both remove the offending trees from their current location and re-level your driveway.

 While insects may not have a significant impact on concrete’s structural integrity, certain animals can cause a lot of trouble for you and your driveway.
 Burrowing animals can leave trails in their wake that cause your driveway to sink.